Public Library Strategic Planning Seminar

 - Describe an action plan for strategy implementation

-This program is developed specifically for the public library leadership with Barbara Grota, Director of the RWU Leadership Institute and James H. McCormack, Faculty Lecturer at Bentley University.
+This program is developed specifically for the public library leadership with Barbara Grota, Director of the RWU Leadership Institute and James H. McCormack, Faculty at RWU and Bentley University.
 Registration is limited to public library directors and/or managers, one per library.
 We encourage you to register as soon as possible as seating is limited.
 Contact Chaichin Chen for questions.

 The Library Management Series focuses on topics of interest to librarians and library staff in management positions, or those interested in developing management skills.